leobudima/elogii-blog/content/15-biggest-mistakes-in-delivery-management-and-planning-for-2020.md

 # 1. Offering inflexible delivery options.

 Consumers value choice.
 If a person has no choice, he or she won’t have a sense of participating in the decision-making process.
-Too many choices and the individual is less likely to make a decision at all.
+Too many choices and the individual is less likely to decide at all.

 That’s [**the psychology of choice**](https://blog.hubspot.com/sales/the-psychology-of-choice).